February 9, 2023

 Diverse casting.
 Engaging visual and audio effects.
 Compelling emotional story.

 No one talks like this.
-Yet generic bullet points and one-size-fits-all descriptions have become standard for job boards.
-A startling 72% of employers create new job postings by reusing existing job postings.
+No one tells stories like this.
+But if you look at any job board, you’ll probably see generic bullet points and one-size-fits-all descriptions.
+These don’t offer candidates a clear picture of what the role or team is actually like.
+A startling 72% of employers create new job postings by reusing old ones.
 If your job description looks the same as every other position, how will you stand out?
-Here are 4 steps to attract talent in today’s market:

 1. Write specific job descriptions

-Attracting talent starts by showing applicants what’s in it for them.
+Attracting talent starts by showing candidates what’s in it for them.
 Is it career growth?
 Flexible hours?
 Write job descriptions that emphasize the human aspect, rather than just the technicalities.
+One way to do this is by showcasing your culture and what the people on the team are like.
+Overall, a good job description should give candidates an initial impression of what it’s like to have that job in the company.

 In the podcast below with Chelsey from Motus, she shares what collaboration looks like day to day and how it’s different from other companies.